Writing Papers with NROFF using -me

 .i italics

-the result would have been _n__e__ italics as two words.
+the result would have been

-The phototypesetter supports different sizes of type,
+supports different sizes of type,

-measured in points.
-The default point size is 10 points for
+The default point size

-most text, 8 points for footnotes.
-To change the pointsize,
+8 points for footnotes.

 type:

-.sz +N
+.sz .i +N

-where N is the size wanted in points.
-The vertical spacing
+is the size wanted in points.

-(distance between the bottom of most letters (the baseline)
+(distance between the bottom of most letters

-between adjacent lines) is set to be proportional to the
+is set to be proportional

-type size.
+to the type size.

-These pointsize changes are temporary!!!
-For example,
+These pointsize changes are

 to reset the pointsize of basic text to twelve point, use: